 If you're not a fan of banana, you can replace them with pumpkin puree, mashed sweet potatoes, mashed peaches or even carrots.
 All would be delicious in this recipe.

-It's possible you didn't bake long enough or your oven may be off temperature.
+It's possible you need to bake it for a longer time or your oven may be off temperature.

 I also recommend working quickly to combine the ingredients after pouring them out of the blender.
 The baking powder starts working right away and the oats can become stodgy if they go into the oven quickly.